rachnabalani/marvelcomicsuniverse/README.md

-# marvel Comics Universe - Characters
+# Marvel Comics Universe - Comic Characters
+(To download the app, please check the apk attached on the right, as the final release build.)
-I created this app to practice building my own app using all the latest trends and technologies that have been coming up in Android.
+I created this app to practice all the latest trends and technologies that have been coming up in Android.
 Specially these ones -

   > ~ MVVM architecture best practices